rodneyshupe/Cookbook/Recipes/Salads/SpinachWildGreensMangoStrawberrySalad.rst

 Directions
 ----------

-1. Simply place all the ingredients with the exception of the olive oil and balsamic in a large bowl.
+1. Place all the ingredients except the olive oil and balsamic in a large bowl.
-2. Whisk the olive oil and balsamic together.
-Drizzle into the salad, and toss well.
-Correct seasoning if needed.
+2. Whisk the olive oil and balsamic together, drizzle into the salad, and toss well, correcting the seasoning if needed.
-3. Place onto salad plates
+3. Plate onto salad plates.